How to Engrave a Necklace Yourself – 5 Easy Methods

 • Dog tags

-Method 2: Engrave the necklace with a rotary tool or engraving pen
+Method 2: Engrave a Necklace with a Rotary Tool or Engraving Pen

-• Necklace pendant or tag (preferably soft metals such as aluminium, brass or copper; also works on wood and acrylic)
+• Necklace pendant or tag (preferably soft metals like aluminum, brass, or copper; also works on wood and acrylic)

-• Use a clamp or vise to hold the trailer stable.
+• Clamp or vise to hold the pendant steady

-• Masking tape or stencil (optional, to guide the design)
+• Masking tape or stencil (optional, for guiding the design)

 Draw your design or text directly onto the pendant with a pencil.
 You can also use a stencil or apply masking tape and trace the design.

-Secure the trailer firmly with a clamp or anti-slip mat to prevent movement.
+Secure the pendant firmly with a clamp or non-slip mat to prevent movement.

-Use a fine diamond or engraving cutter for precise work.
+Insert a fine diamond or engraving burr for precise work.

-Set the rotary tool to low to medium speed and carefully engrave over your design – let the cutter do the work and apply light pressure.
-Take your time with curves and small text to avoid slippage.
+Turn the rotary tool to a low to medium speed and carefully engrave over your design—let the burr do the work and apply light pressure.
+Take your time with curves and small texts to avoid slipping.

 Wipe the surface clean with a soft cloth.
 You can also use fine sandpaper or polish to remove burrs or rough edges.